 “Bibury was once described by William Morris as ‘the most beautiful village in England’.
 The cottages of Arlington Row are often referred to as the most photographed and beautiful cottages in the country,” says Bibury.com.

-Highlights include the Rive Coln flowing through the centre of the village, beautiful stained glass windows in the church and it even appeared in the 1992 Christmas stamp set issued by the Royal Mail.
+Residents love this village for many reasons.
+The River Coln flows through the centre of the village, there are beautiful stained glass windows in the church, and it even appeared in the 1992 Christmas stamp set issued by the Royal Mail.

 10. Belford, Northumberland

 Belford is an ancient village situated in north Northumberland.
 In the centre of the village, you will find Market Square and its medieval cross.
 It is a thriving community with a large number of community clubs, societies, a host of local businesses and many places to stay.
 The village is great for cycling or walking holidays and is just a short distance from the Northumberland coast.

 For those with an interest in local history, fishing and golf, it's a great base to explore the area.
 If you are looking for a more relaxed pace, it is great to relax and soak up the beautiful landscapes, ranging from sandy beaches through wild moorland to the splendour of the Cheviots hills

 These Christmas villages are all great places to visit in the winter or live year-round.
 Start your property search on Fine & Country's homepage, or click here to request a valuation of your property.

 Received great service from F&C right from the initial valuation with Colin through to completion of the sale.
 Main contact was Oliver who was constantly in touch with updates...
 Read full reviewReview Added: Dec 14th, 2018

 We had excellent service from Natasha Wright who did her utmost to help us over a few days when our completion was delayed.
 She went above and beyond the call of duty, making numer...
 Read full reviewReview Added: Dec 13th, 2018